solarwinds/appoptics-apm-node/CONTRIBUTING.md

 ### Pull Requests

 When your changes pass testing, including any new tests required to verify your changes and documentation if appropriate, issue a PR.
-We'll try to take a prompt look at get back to you quickly.
+We'll try to take a prompt look and get back to you quickly.